 With startups continuing on an upward trend, coworking spaces are the new kids on the block.
 All across London they are coming up: Central Working, WeWork, Second Home, The Trampery, Innovation Hub, Runway East, etc. They are changing how we think about our workspaces, as well as making expensive urban real estate affordable for companies on lean budgets.
 We at Runway East can testify that coworking spaces are helping us work better and more collaboratively.
 Internationally, the appeal of coworking continues to grow.
 This year in March, deskmag reported that Google registered a 35% rise in the number of searches for the term “coworking”.
 So why exactly are these innovation hubs causing such a stir today?

 Coworking spaces offer independent workers an environment where they can work without having to foot a monthly bill for their own premises.
 Hubs in London tend to be modern, well-designed offices with an innovative buzz.
-Sometimes spaces may even offer some very nice perks: Runway East offers ping pong to it’s residents whilst WeWork famously has beer on tap.
+Sometimes spaces may even offer some very nice perks: Runway East offers ping pong to it’s residents at it’s locations, whilst WeWork famously has beer on tap.
 Another coworking space around the corner may decide their members need hammocks for an afternoon siesta!
 The variety is staggering, really.
 In the same way, some coworking spaces may work on a membership system – you pay X amount of money and have constant access to a workspace – or a pay-per-desk option.

 “You are in a place that has energy, not stuck in an office”